psxrjar007x/Op_Amp/README.md

 ### OpAmp Circuit Schematic

    All the symbols from the previous stage and other active and passive elements along with bias voltages and test input sinusoidal signal were connected to get the required opamp circuit

 <img width="1440" alt="Screenshot 2022-02-27 at 6 50 24 PM" src="https://user-images.githubusercontent.com/100516989/155889233-ff47f052-c183-44f1-9db6-e93f318d3186.png">

+## Circuit Prameters

+   This circuit design has no influence in the mos parameters, so everything was set to default; except at the [gain stage](https://github.com/psxrjar007x/Op_Amp/blob/main/README.md#gain-stage) where the M18 nmos has 4 times the width compared to other transistors to get 1/4th of the current used in other stages.

+   Voltage